Technologicat/unpythonic/doc/dialects/lispython.md

 ## What Lispython is

 Lispython is a dialect of Python implemented via macros and a thin whole-module AST transformation.
 The dialect definition lives in [`unpythonic.dialects.lispython`](../../unpythonic/dialects/lispython.py).
-Usage examples can be found in [the unit tests](../../unpythonic/dialects/tests/test_lispython.py).
+Usage examples can be found in the unit tests, [for `Lispy`](../../unpythonic/dialects/tests/test_lispy.py) and [for `Lispython`](../../unpythonic/dialects/tests/test_lispython.py).

 Lispython essentially makes Python feel slightly more lispy, in parts where that makes sense.